Commercial Vehicle (CV) Insurance Estimate Calculator

 Primary KPI

-Reduce drop-off after step 1, where the funnel showed roughly 77% abandonment.
+Reduce drop-off after step 1, where abandonment was approximately 77%.

 Secondary KPIs

-Completion rate to results, time-to-complete first step, interaction by screen, calls initiated, and SEO performance for high-intent keyword alignment.
+Completion rate, time to first step completion, engagement by screen, calls initiated, and SEO alignment.

 Test design